christinazyn/excel-coffee-sales/README.md

 ## Acknowledgments

-Great thanks to an amazing Youtuber @howtobecomeadeveloper that teaches me from scratch.
+Great thanks to an amazing Youtuber [@Mo Chen](https://github.com/mochen862) for providing the data and tutorial of designing the dashboard.

 ```bash
 # Clone the repository